-If a Variance applicant wishes to appeal the decision of the Sign Administrator, the applicant shall file for an appeal with the board of adjustment within ten (10) days of receipt of the Sign Administrator's decision.
-The board of adjustment shall consider the appeal at its next regular meeting or as soon as practicable.
-The board of adjustment shall either:

-- Approve, reject, or approve upon condition the Variance Application, if any, at its meeting; - (2) Postpone its decision on the request of the applicant; or, - (3) Postpone its decision to its next regular meeting for good cause based on need for further review by the board of adjustment.
+- (g) If a Variance applicant wishes to appeal the decision of the Sign Administrator, the applicant shall file for an appeal with the ZBA within10 days of receipt of the Sign Administrator's decision.
+The ZBA shall consider the appeal at its next regular meeting or as soon as practicable.
+The ZBA shall either: - (1) Approve, reject, or approve upon condition the Variance Application, if any, at its meeting; - (2) Postpone its decision on the request of the applicant; or, - (3) Postpone its decision to its next regular meeting for good cause based on need for further review by the board of adjustment.
 Upon approval by the board of adjustment, the Sign permit and variances, if any, the permit shall be issued by the city administrator or the administrator's designee.